captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 Oh Hell yeah!
-Money’s no object -- you can have it all -- oh -- I just, am I breathing right?....
+Money’s no object—you can have it all—oh—I just, am I breathing right?.…

 ---

-Because this is -- Oh my -
+Because this is—Oh my -

 ---